Welcome to Coldfire Ranch!

 We breed for what we need: Athletic, All-Around, Eager-To-Please, Easy horses.
 We are not top-rated trainers – we are every-day, regular folks who have a horse obsession.
 We strive to produce top-quality stock for the average horse-owner.
 We believe that if the Horse Industry is to thrive in today’s age, breeders should focus on producing user-friendly, uncomplicated horses that are rideable by the average horseman.

 We also believe that horses are happiest when allowed to live more naturally.
 We say let horses be horses!
-Our stock is allowed to roam our property through pastures and boreal forests for much of the year, having to be wary of predators (coyotes, bears, wolves and cougars), and savvy of their surroundings.
-This helps cultivate a horse who is self-confident, intelligent, and aware.
+Our stock is allowed to roam our property through pastures, boreal forests, creek crossings and muskeg for much of the year, having to be wary of predators (coyotes, bears, wolves and cougars), and savvy of their surroundings.
+This helps cultivate a horse who is self-confident, intelligent, sure-footed and aware.

 A little about us: